 \section{Abstract}

-Time series forecasting is crucial in various fields such as economics, traffic, and AIOps.
-However, in real-world applications, focusing solely on the endogenous variables (i.e., target variables), is often insufficient to ensure accurate predictions.
-Considering exogenous variables (i.e., covariates) provides additional predictive information, thereby improving forecasting accuracy.
-However, existing methods for \textit{t}ime \textit{s}eries \textit{f}orecasting with e\textit{x}ogenous variables (TSF-X) have the following shortcomings: 1) they do not leverage future exogenous variables, 2) they fail to account for the causal relationships between endogenous and exogenous variables.
-As a result, their performance is suboptimal.
-In this study, to better leverage exogenous variables, especially future exogenous variable, we propose a general framework \textbf{DAG}, which \textit{utilizes \underline{D}ual c\underline{A}usal network along both the temporal and channel dimensions for time series forecasting with exo\underline{G}enous} variables.
-Specifically, we first introduce the \textit{Temporal Causal Module}, which includes a causal discovery module to capture how historical exogenous variables affect future exogenous variables.
-Following this, we construct a causal injection module that incorporates the discovered causal relationships into the process of forecasting future endogenous variables based on historical endogenous variables.
-Next, we propose the \textit{Channel Causal Module}, which follows a similar design principle.
-It features a causal discovery module models how historical exogenous variables influence historical endogenous variables, and a causal injection module incorporates the discovered relationships to enhance the prediction of future endogenous variables based on future exogenous variables.
-Extensive experiments on multiple datasets demonstrate the state-of-the-art performance of DAG.
-Additionally, all datasets and code are avaliable at \url{https://github.com/decisionintelligence/DAG}.
+Time series forecasting is essential in various domains.
+Compared to relying solely on endogenous variables (i.e., target variables), considering exogenous variables (i.e., covariates) provides additional predictive information and often leads to more accurate predictions.
+However, existing methods for \textit{\underline{t}}ime \textit{\underline{s}}eries \textit{\underline{f}}orecasting with e\textit{\underline{x}}ogenous variables (TSF-X) have the following shortcomings: 1) they do not leverage future exogenous variables, 2) they fail to fully account for the correlation between endogenous and exogenous variables.
+In this study, to better leverage exogenous variables, especially future exogenous variables, we propose \textbf{DAG}, which \textit{utilizes \underline{D}ual correl\underline{A}tion network along both the temporal and channel dimensions for time series forecasting with exo\underline{G}enous} variables.
+Specifically, we propose two core components: the Temporal Correlation Module and the Channel Correlation Module.
+Both modules consist of a correlation discovery submodule and a correlation injection submodule.
+The former is designed to capture the correlation effects of historical exogenous variables on future exogenous variables and on historical endogenous variables, respectively.
+The latter injects the discovered correlation relationships into the processes of forecasting future endogenous variables based on historical endogenous variables and future exogenous variables.